SubjectAlphaChisato/podcast-browser-use/README.md

 `main` is the primary development branch with frequent changes.
 For production use, install a stable [versioned release](https://github.com/browser-use/browser-use/releases) instead.

 ---

-## Swag

-Want to show off your Browser-use swag?
-Check out our [Merch store](https://browsermerch.com).
-Good contributors will receive swag for free 👀.

 ## Citation